DanielWinning/LaravelBase/README.md

 # Breezy

+**I only keep this public so I can import it into new repos!
+If anyone else ever uses it I guess that's a bonus!**

 When I'm setting up a new Laravel project, there tends to be a load of scaffolding and boring setup to be done first.
 Most of the time, I use the same general workflow and end up using the same tools on a number of different projects. *Breezy* aims to ease some of this setup by including most of my required tools from the start - including (in case you haven't guessed it), Breeze.